pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- @NotEncrypted annotation
 - On second round, give getEntityMetadata a caching parameter set to true
 - in .type files implement if class spread class extends other classes recursively
 - Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
 - Order should have OrderItem array, order item should have one Delivery item as child
 - Possible to delete shopping cart item from order if it is not yet delivered
+- Handle order modification and delete to reflect in salesItem states
 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)
 - Logger
 - GDPR logging
   -audit log should go to separate server
 - MariaDb/MySql
-- @ManyToMany
 - Own remote service function executor (Http)
      - call('http://app-service-dns-name/serviceName.functionName', inputArgObj)
      - env variable USE_FAKE_REMOTE_SERVICES_IN_TESTS (default true)
-- Custom readinessProbe should use defaultReadinessProbe plus all other services it is using
 - executeMultipleInParallel endpoint, to execute multiple serviceCalls in parallel
-- Handle order modification and delete to reflect in salesItem states
 - getDbManager support for multiple dbmanagers
 - Date/Timestamp type support
 - Null value support for fields (createOrder: trackingUrl ja deliveredTime nulls)